supersonictw/purple-line/README.md

 Make sure you have the required prerequisites:

-* libpurple - probably available via package manager
+* libpurple - probably available from your package manager
 * Apache Thrift compiler and C++ library - v0.9.1 should be stable.
 The Git version and OS packages are sometimes a bit iffy.
 Compiling by hand is your best bet.
 * line_main.thrift - not included, must be placed in the project root directory.
 For the time being, you can acquire this file from the documentation at http://altrepo.eu/

-Then simply run:
+To install the plugin system-wide, run:

     make
-    make install
+    sudo make install

-This will build and install the plugin into your home directory.
+You can also install the plugin for your user only by running:

+    make
+    make user-install

 Builds are only tested on Arch Linux and a recent Ubuntu for now.

 Implemented
 -----------